cloudmesh-ansible/example-project-network-analysis/README.md

-## I590 Big Data Software - Final Project: Construct Network Graphs
+## I590 Big Data Software - Final Project Report: Construct Network Graphs using Python, Spark, and Hadoop

 #### Student Name: Ji Ma

 ### Description of Project

+This project will deploy Big Data Analytics Stack on virtual machines and then construct 100 graphs from 100 csv files using Python, Spark, and Hadoop.

+### Problem Statement

+Network analysis usually requires intensive computing resources and long time waiting; therefore, run the tasks using HDFS, Spark, and Python can greatly improve the efficiency.

+### Purpose and Objectives

 This project will complete the following tasks: